m0rd3caii/m0rd3cai.github.io/_posts/2023-08-26-htb-writeup-Sandworm.md

 ---
 layout: single
-title: Basic Pentesting - TryHackMe
+title: Sandworm - Hack The Box
 excerpt: "This is a machine that allows you to practise web app hacking and privilege escalation."
 date: 2023-08-24
 classes: wide